Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we examined whether maintenance activities, as measured by the OpenSSF Scorecard \textit{Maintained} score, can be forecasted using historical repository activity data.
-Using GitHub repositories linked to one of the top 1\% most central PyPI libraries as measured by PageRank, we reconstructed \textit{Maintained} scores between 2021 and 2023 and evaluated statistical, machine learning, and deep learning approaches using training windows of 3--12 months and forecasting horizons of 1--6 months.
+In this paper, we examined whether maintenance activities, as measured by the OpenSSF Scorecard \textit{Maintained} score, can be forecasted from historical repository data.
+Using GitHub repositories linked to one of the top 1\% most central PyPI libraries as measured by PageRank, we reconstructed \textit{Maintained} scores between 2021 and 2023 and evaluated machine learning and deep learning approaches using training windows of 3--12 months and forecasting horizons of 1--6 months.
 Our results show that the \textit{Maintained} score exhibits strong temporal predictability.
-Forecasting the raw \textit{Maintained} score achieves stable performance across all model families, with mean accuracies around 0.77--0.80, indicating that future maintenance levels can be estimated reliably from past activity.
-Aggregating raw scores into broader maintenance categories substantially improves performance: bucketed score forecasting achieves mean accuracies around 0.95 across all models, while trend type forecasting (downward, stable, upward) reaches accuracies of approximately 0.80--0.83.
+Forecasting the raw \textit{Maintained} score (ranging from 0 to 10) achieves stable performance across all model families, with mean accuracies around 0.77--0.78, indicating that future maintenance levels can be estimated reliably from past activity.
+Aggregating raw scores into broader maintenance categories substantially improves performance: bucketed score forecasting---grouping scores into \textit{low} (0--2), \textit{moderate} (3--7), and \textit{high} (8--10)---achieves mean accuracies around 0.95 across all models, while trend type forecasting (downward, stable, upward) reaches accuracies of approximately 0.80--0.83.
 In contrast, forecasting numerical trend slopes proves more challenging, with mean accuracies around 0.65--0.69, reflecting the difficulty of predicting short-term fluctuations in maintenance behavior.
-Across all target representations, Random Forest and VARMA models perform on average comparably to, and sometimes slightly better than, LSTM models, while exhibiting lower variability and computational cost.
-These findings suggest that the dynamics of the \textit{Maintained} score are characterized by relatively stable temporal patterns that can be effectively modeled using simpler and more interpretable techniques.
+Across all target representations, Random Forest models perform on average comparably to, and sometimes slightly better than, LSTM models, while exhibiting lower variability and computational cost, indicating that the temporal dynamics of the \textit{Maintained} score can be effectively modeled using simpler and more interpretable techniques.
 Overall, this study demonstrates that the OpenSSF \textit{Maintained} metric can be extended beyond retrospective assessment to support forward-looking analysis.
-Depending on the use case, practitioners can trade granularity for robustness: raw score forecasts enable fine-grained analysis, while bucketed scores and trend types provide highly accurate and interpretable signals for proactive maintenance risk assessment.
+Depending on the use case, practitioners can trade granularity for robustness: raw score forecasts enable fine-grained analysis, while bucketed scores and trend types provide highly accurate and interpretable signals for proactive risk assessment.

 Future work can build on these findings in three directions.
 First, a deeper investigation of prediction errors is needed.
 Analyzing misclassifications in the confusion matrices---especially near-miss errors between adjacent classes---may reveal underlying causes and inform targeted feature engineering and model refinement.
 Second, future studies should explore personalized forecasting models trained solely on the historical data of individual repositories.
 Such models may better capture repository-specific maintenance rhythms and governance practices, complementing the global models used in this study.
 Third, integrating maintenance activity forecasting into practitioner-facing tooling, such as the OpenSSF Scorecard or dependency analysis platforms, would enable continuous, forward-looking assessment of repository health and support more informed dependency management decisions.